TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 ------------------------------------

 So far the Gravatar ViewHelper has focussed on the tag structure of the ViewHelper.
-The ViewHelper was written using tag syntax which seemed obvious because it returns a tag itself:
+The call to render the ViewHelper was written with tag syntax which seemed obvious because it itself returns a tag:

 .. code-block:: html

    <blog:gravatar emailAddress="{post.author.emailAddress}" />

-Alternatively this sample can be written using inline notation:
+Alternatively this expression can be written using inline notation:

 .. code-block:: html

    {blog:gravatar(emailAddress: post.author.emailAddress)}

-In this form the tag structure of the ViewHelper is not visible.
 One should see the Gravatar ViewHelper as a kind of post processor for an email address and would allow the following syntax:

 .. code-block:: html

    {post.author.emailAddress -> blog:gravatar()}

-Here the email address has the focus and the Gravatar ViewHelper is a converting step based on the email address.
+This syntax places focus on the variable that is passed to the ViewHelper as it comes first.

 The syntax `{post.author.emailAddress -> blog:gravatar()}` is an alternative
-writing for `<blog:gravatar>{post.author.emailAddress}</blog:gravatar>`.
+syntax for `<blog:gravatar>{post.author.emailAddress}</blog:gravatar>`.
 To support this the email address comes either from the argument `emailAddress` or, if it is empty, the content of the tag should be interpreted as email address.